violachyu/violachyu/README.md

 **My philosophy:**
 > "If life gives you lemonade, make lemons – and life will be all like 'whaaaaat?'" -- Phil Dunphy

-I find **FUN** in impossible situations; actively chasing that sweet, satisfying "aha!" moment when fresh insights suddenly clicks!
+I find **FUN** in impossible situations; actively chasing that sweet, satisfying "aha!" moment when fresh insights suddenly click!

 ---